Medicine Cabinet: What You Need to Have in Your Closet

 Bandaids for the Cabinet

 The best advice for stocking your cabinet is always to have band-aids, gauze, and peroxide available for any random cuts.
 Band-aids will prevent blood from leaking from a wound, while gauze will stop the bleeding, and using peroxide keeps the cut from infection.
-Certain cuts and wounds need to be handled differently and healing varies.
+Certain cuts and wounds need to be handled differently, and healing varies.
 For more information, see the guide here.
 Aches come out of nowhere and hurt.
 Pushing through the pain can be rough, and it’s a good idea to keep some Tylenol or other painkillers in your cabinet.
 Feeling under the weather?
-It’s wise to always have a thermometer in your home to be able to check your temperature.
+It’s wise to always have a thermometer in your home to check your temperature.

 Cold Compress and Medicine